 Camp Director of Camper and Family Relations

-Camp Director of Staffing and Logistics
+Camp Director of Staffing & Logistics

 Victor Valentour joined Camp Twitch and Shout in 2023!
 He discovered Camp Twitch and Shout while waiting to start his master’s in Social Work program through Walden University.
 He has an undergraduate degree in psychology from the University of West Georgia in Carrollton, Georgia, one of the very few psychology programs in the United States with an emphasis on Humanistic Psychology.
 He is always looking for opportunities that will allow him to utilize his education and innate skill of person-centered advocacy and compassion.
 Victor’s work history includes working with individuals from across the spectrum of life with various challenges, specifically those with behavioral health challenges and individuals healing from traumatic experiences.